Covid tests for students

 You will be notified of the test result by email or text within 24 hours by NHS Test and Protect, and possibly much faster.

-The Scottish Government is recommending that you should take two tests, at least three days apart, and ideally not more than five days apart, to have the greatest level of confidence that you are not infectious with Covid when you return to St Andrews.
+The Scottish Government is recommending that you take two tests, at least three days apart, and ideally not more than five days apart, to have the greatest level of confidence that you are not infectious with Covid when you return to St Andrews.
 If you can’t take two tests, one test can still provide a level of helpful reassurance.

 How accurate is the test?

 Lateral flow tests are less sensitive than the PCR tests used by the NHS.
 This means that they do not pick up every infection that would be detected by a PCR test.
 This is why we recommend two tests, three to five days apart.
 Repeated testing reduces the risk of a false negative result, and therefore reduces the risk of infecting others, although this does not eliminate the risk entirely.

 Lateral flow tests are very specific, which means that only a very small proportion of people who do not have coronavirus will receive a positive result (false positive).
 However, in mass testing, because so many people without symptoms are being tested, there is still the possibility of getting a false positive result.
 Therefore, if you test positive on a lateral flow test, you will be asked to have a confirmatory PCR test to reduce the frequency of false positive results.

 The test is open to all students enrolled at St Andrews.
 If you have stayed in St Andrews during the inter-semester break, you are still encouraged to book your tests.

 If you have previously tested positive for Covid, you should not take a test unless your previous positive test was more than 90 days ago.

 What if I don’t want to take a test?

 That is entirely your decision.
 Whilst we do very strongly recommend it, particularly given the increasing prevalence of the new variant of Covid in the UK, the test is voluntary.